The Orbitally Selective Mott Phase in Electron Doped Twisted TMDs: A Possible Realization of the Kondo Lattice Model: Interactions

 In the paper we assume a contact interaction of the form

 where $\d n_{i\tau} = \psi^\dag_{i\tau}\psi_{i\tau}-1$.
-Notice that we have written the interaction in a particle-hole symmetric manner, which can be absorbed into the parameters $\bar \e_\tau$ in Eq.~\eqref{eq:H_M}.
+Notice that we have written the interaction in a particle-hole symmetric manner, which can be absorbed into the parameters $\bar \e_\tau$ in Eq.\eqref{eq:disp}.

 The relative strength of the interaction parameters $U_{\tau \tau'}$ depend on the spread of the Wannier orbitals of the corresponding minibands~\cite{wu2018hubbard,zhang2019moir}.
-Namely, when both minibands are the lowest sub-band of their coresponding specie [as shown for MoS$_2$ in Fig.~\ref{fig:minibands}.(e)], the spread of the two Wannier functions is approximately the same.
-Consequently, the couplings are assumed to be equal, $U_{aa}\simeq U_{ab}\simeq U_{bb}$.
+Namely, when both minibands are the lowest sub-band of their corresponding species [as shown for MoS$_2$ in Fig.\ref{fig:minibands} (b)], the spread of the two Wannier functions is approximately the same, and we expect $U_{aa}\simeq U_{ab}\simeq U_{bb}$.
+In this case the interaction \eqref{eq:H_I1} is proportional to the square of total density.

-On the other hand, when the two overlapping bands belong to different sub-bands [see WS$_2$, WSe$_2$ and MoSe$_2$ in Fig.~\ref{fig:minibands}. (b) - (d)] their corresponding Wannier functions will differ in width (namely, the higher, more dispersive band, will have a larger spread).
-Thus in this case, the interaction parameters can differ.
-To account for this effect phenomenologically we consider the parameter $\eta$ such that $U_{bb} = \eta U_{ab} = \eta^2 U_{aa}$.
+On the other hand, when the two overlapping bands belong to different sub-bands [see WS$_2$, in Fig.\ref{fig:minibands} (a)] their corresponding Wannier functions will differ in width (namely, the higher, more dispersive band, will have a larger spread).
+Thus in this case, the interaction parameters may differ significantly.
+To account for this effect we consider the phenomenological parameter $\eta$ such that $U_{bb} = \eta U_{ab} = \eta^2 U_{aa}$.
 The interaction Eq.~\eqref{eq:H_I1} then assumes the form

-$\eta<1$ describes the scenario where the Wannier function of band $a$ has a smaller spread when compared to $b$.
+$\eta<1$ describes the scenario where the Wannier function of band $b$ has a smaller spread when compared to $a$.

 The value of $U$ itself is twist-angle dependent~\cite{wu2018hubbard}.
-For simplicity however, we will take a constant value $U=60$ meV, which corresponds to a dielectric environment of $\ve = 5$~\cite{laturia2018dielectric}.
-We note this is somewhat weaker than other estimates~\cite{zhang2019moir,li2021imaging}.
+For simplicity however, we will take a constant value $U=60$ meV for WS$_2$, WSe$_2$ and MoSe$_2$, which corresponds to a dielectric environment of $\ve = 5$~\cite{laturia2018dielectric}.
+For MoS$_2$ we use $U=40$ meV.
+We note these values are weaker than those used in other studies estimates~\cite{zhang2019moir,li2021imaging}.